tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

 >
 > That said, I'm very passionate about the project, and if GitHub doesn't have any plans to adopt Utterances directly into GitHub pages or anything that would make my work obsolete, I would love to help address the vulnerability!

-The author did not initially believe this to be an issue:
+After taking a few days to reply, the author indicated they did not believe this to be an issue:

 > **Author:**
 >